hagerk720/hagerk720/README.md

 <div>
   <h3>Helloooooooo</h3>
   <p> 🧛
-  I am Hgaer Khaled, a professional and passionate programmer in my daily life.
+  I am Hgaer Khaled, a passionate programmer in my daily life.
   A quick learner with a self-learning attitude.
   I love to learn and explore new technologies and am Passionate about Open source technologies.
   </p>